Car Seats Without Flame Retardants (2020)

-Of these brands, the one with the highest rating from Consumer Reports (which evaluates crash protection, ease of use, and installation) is the UPPAbaby Mesa.
 This is an infant car seat, meaning that it comes with two pieces – the carrier and the base.
 The base is installed in your car long-term with latch connectors (very easily in this case), and the carrier can be clicked into the base and removed as needed.
 This can be very helpful for moving a sleeping baby from your car, or transferring the carrier to stroller frame.

 If you plan to buy the Mesa car seat and compatible stroller, the best value option is a bundle, with the car seat, stroller, and infant bassinet.

-Non-Toxic Convertible Car Seats
+Convertible vs. Infant Car Seats